kol4mo/Channel-Surfer/README.md

-# 📺 TV Channel Hopper: A Unity Game with Ever-Changing Genres
+# 📺 Channel Surfer: A Unity Game with Ever-Changing Genres

 ## 🎮 About the Game
-**TV Channel Hopper** is a genre-blending Unity game where every level is a different TV channel, each with its own unique gameplay style and visual shader.
+**Channel Surfer** is a genre-blending Unity game where every level is a different TV channel, each with its own unique gameplay style and visual shader.
 Players must complete each level to progress, hopping between wild and distinct gaming experiences.

 ### 🔹 Key Highlights